maliahavlicek/what2do2day/README.md

 - [CSS3](https://www.w3schools.com/w3css/default.asp) - used to define DOM appearance.
 - [HTML5](https://www.w3schools.com/html/default.asp) -  used to define DOM elements.
 - [JQuery](https://jquery.com) - used to initialize elements of Bulma framework: check boxes, date pickers, menu toggles.
-- [JavaScript](https://www.javascript.com/)  -  used to implement Maps JavaScript API, Calendar API, and EmailJS.
+- [JavaScript](https://www.javascript.com/)  -  used to format dates and pull data from element attributes.
 - [Python](https://www.python.org/) the project back-end functions are written using Python.
 Flask and Python is used to build route functions
 - [Markdown](https://www.markdownguide.org/) Documentation within the readme was generated using markdown
 ### Framework & Extensions